Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 Key Point

-Radiotherapy is primarily used as an adjuvant treatment to specific high-risk tumours and patients.
+Radiotherapy is primarily used as an adjuvant treatment for specific high-risk tumors and patients.
 It can be considered first-line if surgery is not feasible.

 Radiotherapy can be considered as primary treatment for non-surgical candidates or as adjuvant therapy for certain types of squamous cell carcinomas.
 This should be discussed as an MDT.
 This improves local control and disease-free survival, but there is likely no survival benefit30,31.